Top 5 most famous Diamonds

 Discovered at the Premier Mine in July 1986, the Centenary Diamond originally weighed about 599.10 carats.
 Master cutter Gabi Tolkowsky and his team took nearly three years to transform it into the largest, most modern-cut, flawless, and top-color diamond.
 The Centenary has 247 facets.
 164 of them are on the stone and 83 over its girdle.
 On the whole, it weighs 273.85 carats.
 The diamond was unveiled in May 1991 at the Tower of London.

 4. The Regent – Carats: 140.50

 Although The Regent is by far not the biggest diamond, its perfect cut and limpidity make it stand out – and very valuable.
 The stone was initially discovered in 1698 in India.
 A man named Thomas Pitt, the Governor of Madras, acquired it and sent the diamond to England for cutting purposes.
 The diamond was sold to the Regent in 1717 for the French Crown.
 It was first fixed on the band of Louis XV’s silver coronation gilt crown in 1722.
 After they put it on Louis XVI’s crown in 1775.
-A few decades later, in 1825, Charles X wore the diamond on his coronation crown.
+A few decades later, in 1825, Charles X wore the diamond on his coronation crown looking for private swimming lessons san diego.
 During the Second Empire, they put the diamond on the “Grecian diadem” of Empress Eugenie.
 Currently, the Regent is at the Louvre in Paris.